PrenaTest® Performance Qualification

 PrenaTest® for the determination of fetal trisomy 21 (test option 1)

-The performance of the PrenaTest® Option 1 has been validated in a clinical study.
-The study results of the maternal plasma samples (n=966) demonstrated a positive percentage agreement (PPA; equates to sensitivity) of 100 % (lower 1-sided 95% confidence interval of 91.8 %; n=35/35) and a negative percentage agreement (NPA; equates to specificity; n=931/931) of 100% compared to NGS-based PrenaTest®.
-The negative predictive value (NPV) was 100 % (lower 1-sided 95 % confidence interval of 99.68 %).
-The average fetal fraction of all examined blood samples was 8.1%.
-In 54 blood samples with a fetal fraction below 4% and as low as 2.4% a correct test result was achieved.
-Based on the 100% positive as well as negative percentage agreement of the results of the validated qNIPT concept (PrenaTest® Option 1) compared to the PrenaTest® based on next generation sequencing (NGS), the test quality for the PrenaTest® remains unchanged.
+The performance of the PrenaTest® Option 1 has been validated 2019 in a clinical study.
+The study results of the maternal plasma samples (n=1062) demonstrated a positive percentage agreement (PPA; equates to sensitivity) of 99,9 (lower 1-sided 95% confidence interval of 91.8 %; n=42/42) and a negative percentage agreement (NPA; equates to specificity; n=1019/1020) of 99,9 compared to NGS-based PrenaTest®.
+The negative predictive value (NPV) was 100 % (lower 1-sided 95 % confidence interval of 99.71%).
+The average fetal fraction of all examined blood samples was 10.55%.
+The qNIPT delivered also reliable results in a previous study at 54 blood samples with a fetal fraction below 4% and as low as 2.4%.
 The PrenaTest® Option 1 can be applied in the case of singleton pregnancies.